tmboyle01/CPSC1110/README.md

-# CPSC_1011
+# CPSC_1110
-Projects from my CPSC_1011 class using C programing
+CPSC 1110 / Intor to programing in C / Clemson University / Fall 2021